 Berlin hosts almost 200 museums in its region so of course we have to tell you all about them.
 What about visiting a museum or two?
 Germany hosts almost 200 museums in its capital city and because of that there must be one you like.
 Whether you want to go alone, with friends or maybe your family, there is something for everyone.
-Start your trip with our small list!
+Start your trip with our small list of favorites!

 Berlin Museums: Museum Island

 What better way to start your cultural outing than by visiting the Museum Island?
 Right in the center of Berlin you can find these 5 museums surrounded by the river Spree.
 Therefore it is the perfect place to start exploring.
 Little fact: Unesco declared the entire island a World Heritage Site.

 - The Altes Museum or Old Museum is, true to its name, the oldest museum in Germany.
 It used to be called the Königliches Museum when it was built in 1830 by the architect Karl Friedrich Schinkel.
 This museum is the perfect place to admire classical antique collections.

 - The Neues Museum (New Museum) finished in 1859 according to plans by Friedrich August Stüler, a student of Schinkel.
 Destroyed in World War II, it was rebuilt under the direction of David Chipperfield for the Egyptian Museum of Berlin and re-opened in 2009.
 Here you can even see papyrus, the paper of Egyptians, in real life.

 - Designed by Friedrich August Stüler and completed in 1876, the Alte Nationalgalerie has a lot to offer.
 Originally the entire Nationalgalerie resided here but now they divided this gallery among several museums.

 - The Bode Museum can be found on the Island’s northern tip.
 The building opened in 1904 and was then known as the Kaiser-Friedrich-Museum.
 It exhibits the sculpture collections and late Antique and Byzantine art.